rohitMalhotra07/en_grammar_corrector/README.md

 LLM finetuning

-Finetuning GPT2 for textToText generation task.
+Finetuning T5 small for textToText generation task.
 Input text can be a correct or incorrect english sentence and output text is corrected and better phrased sentence.